A dividing fence is a fence that separates the lands of adjoining owners.

 The fence may be a structure of any material, a ditch, an embankment or a vegetative barrier (eg hedge).
 It does not include a retaining wall or the wall of a building.

 The cost of a dividing fence includes the cost of all related fencing work, such as preparation of the land, as well as the design, construction, replacement, repair and maintenance of the fence.

 Local Council approval

 Where the fence is not identified as Exempt Development, an approval will be required.
-That approval could be Complying Development, if the fence meets the predefined criteria, alternatively a Development Application and Construction Certificate will be required to construct the fence.
-Application forms are available here.
+That approval could be a Complying Development or a Development Application may be required.

 Costs of a dividing fence

 Adjoining owners must share the cost of the fence, except that:

 An owner must pay the additional cost if they want a fence of a higher standard than is required for a sufﬁcient dividing fence;